fbpx

 From here, the McDowell Creek Falls trail continued to follow the river while climbing upward.
 It wasn’t long before we found ourselves somewhere strange – at the road.
 A little bewildered, we noticed a small wooden sign telling us the trail continued on the other side of the street.

-We were soon glad we did.
 After crossing the pavement, the trail swept upward with amazing views of the river down below and some pretty close drop offs.
 The water was flowing much more than normal, so we did miss out on some of the crystal clear pools that appear during the summer when the water level is lower.
 However, this part of the path, filled with ferns and the fall of old timber, is one of the most mythical parts of the hike and not to be missed if you can help it.

-However, one of the most magical parts of the McDowell Creek Falls hike was still to come.
+Still, one of the most magical parts of the McDowell Creek Falls hike was still to come.

 The Second Falls of McDowell Creek Falls